If you have not yet signed up for the NASM CNC certification, receive a big discount here.

 Scope of Practice for Allied Health Professionals

-The scope of practice is defined as the limitations and the boundaries of some of the medical interventions someone is allowed to perform.
-This scope of practice applies to clinical and licensed professionals in addition to those that are not.
+The scope of practice is defined as the limitations and boundaries of some medical interventions someone can perform.
+This scope of practice applies to clinical and licensed professionals and those that are not.
 All governing bodies have a range of responsibilities and requirements for licensing that are established.
 Typically, the scope of practice includes the caseloads, the guidelines of the practice, and the recommendations for when to refer someone.

 The profession of RDN, registered dietitian nutritionist, is similar to a nutrition coach with NASM, but there are major differences.
 RDNs will have earned a minimum of a bachelor’s degree from a university or a college.